aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 # Exercise 3: Working With Encryption Context

+In this section, you will work with encryption context and explore its use in the Document Bucket and other applications.

 ## Background

 The Busy Engineer's Document Bucket has metadata, called `context`, associated with each document.
 This meatadata is a set of key-value string pairs, associated with the item in DynamoDB, searchable there, and attached to the S3 object as well.

-One of the features AWS KMS and the AWS Encryption SDK both provide is called Encryption Context.
-At its core, Encryption Context is this metadata mapping: keys that are associated with context about the object, and values indicating information about what that context is.
+One of the features AWS KMS and the AWS Encryption SDK both provide is called encryption context.
+At its core, encryption context is this metadata mapping: keys that are associated with context about the object, and values indicating information about what that context is.
 All the information in the map is non-secret, and is the basis for several feature integrations.

 One useful model for thinking about encryption context is as Assertions about the <a href="https://en.wikipedia.org/wiki/Five_Ws" target="_blank">Five Ws</a>: Who, What, Where, When, Why.
 For example: